 6. What large corporate or Government customers do they serve?

 A good indication of the capability of a VSP is the quality of their customers.
-The stringent requirements of corporates and Government departments mean that their service providers have been strictly evaluated.
+Corporates and government departments have stringent requirements that their service providers are strictly evaluated.

 7. What is their system uptime?